lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    kspace_style pppm/tip4p 1.0e-4
    special_bonds lj 0.0 0.0 0.5

+..  container:: justify

    Start the simulation from the equilibrated PEG + water system, and include again the parameters:

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*